 - Cellulitis or erysipelas

-- The typical pattern of lymphangitic spread can suggest herpes virus infections (HSV and zoster).
+- The typical pattern of lymphangitic spread can suggest herpes virus infections (herpes simplex and zoster).

 - Cat-scratch disease

 - Other infections such as nocardiosis, tularemia, cutaneous tuberculosis, leishmaniasis (Old World and New World), and actinomycosis may have a similar lymphangitic spread from cutaneous inoculation.
 Exposure and travel history are key for diagnosis.